Medical questions & health advice by board certified doctors

-How can I control my psoriasis?
+"How can I control my psoriasis?"

 Sometimes it seems to get really bad around my forehead.
 What can I do other than wearing hats?
 I've tried using lotions, hasn't helped.

 Steroid creams and ointments can help reduce the inflammation that contributes to the psoriatic lesions.
 Many patients are also treated with phototherapy, as exposure to certain wavelengths of ultraviolet light has been shown have potential in reducing the amount and duration of symptoms.
 It is for this reason that many psoriasis patients notice more flaring of their disease in the winter when they do not receive as much exposure to the sun.
 Lastly, for disease that is not controlled by the less invasive methods noted above, systemic medications can be of use.
 These agents generally work to suppress the body's immune system, and are either given orally or intravenously.
 For help in treating your forehead lesions, you should seek out the advice of your dermatologist, who can make recommendations based on the extent and severity of your particular skin disease.

-If you think you may have a medical emergency, call your doctor or (in the United States) 911 immediately.
+Zocdoc Answers is for general informational purposes only and is not a substitute for professional medical advice.
+If you think you may have a medical emergency, call your doctor (in the United States) 911 immediately.
 Always seek the advice of your doctor before starting or changing treatment.
 Medical professionals who provide responses to health-related questions are intended third party beneficiaries with certain rights under Zocdoc’s Terms of Service.